 - A heartbeat that does not feel normal.

 - Not able to pass urine or change in how much urine is passed.

 - This drug may cause muscle pain, tenderness, or weakness.
-Sometimes, a very bad muscle problem may happen that may lead to kidney problems.
+The risk may be raised if this drug is taken with some other drugs.
+Sometimes, a severe muscle problem may happen that may lead to kidney problems.
 Rarely, deaths have happened in people who get these problems when taking drugs like this one.
-Call your doctor right away if you have muscle pain, tenderness, or weakness that is not normal (with or without fever or feeling out of sorts).
-Call your doctor right away if you have muscle signs that last after your doctor has told you to stop taking this drug.
+Call the doctor right away if your child has abnormal muscle pain, tenderness, or weakness (with or without fever or feeling out of sorts).
+Call the doctor right away if your child has muscle signs that last after the doctor has told you to stop giving this drug.